open-feature/python-sdk-contrib/CONTRIBUTING.md

 You will also need to setup the `pre-commit` hooks.
 Run `pre-commit install` in the root directory of the repository.
 If you don't have `pre-commit` installed, you can install it with `pip install pre-commit`.

+> **Note**
+> Currently our protobuf files will be generated during `hatch build`
+> Please run this command once, to generate all necessary files.

 ### Testing

-Run tests by entering the package directory and running `hatch run test`.
+Run tests by entering the package directory and running `hatch test`.

 We use `pytest` for our unit testing, making use of `parametrized` to inject cases at scale.